esphome/esphome-docs/components/sensor/statistics.rst

 ``sensor.statistics.on_update`` Trigger
 ***************************************

 This automation will be triggered after all configured sensors have updated.
-In :ref:`Lambdas <lambdas>`, you can get the ``Aggregate`` object containing all the statistics (for the configured sensors only) from the trigger with ``x``.
+In :ref:`Lambdas <config-lambda>`, you can get the ``Aggregate`` object containing all the statistics (for the configured sensors only) from the trigger with ``x``.
 See :ref:`lambdas-aggregate-functions` for available functions.

 .. code-block:: yaml